Acton Post |

 (State Historical Monument)

-A detention camp for suspected Sioux (Dakota) Indians that participated in the Uprising.
-The Sioux had agreed to release 270 of their captives here in September 1862 after the initial thrust of the Sioux Uprising, hence the name.
+A military detention camp for any and all Sioux (Dakota) Indians that were suspected to have participated in the 1862 Uprising.
+Previously, the Sioux had agreed to release 270 of their captives here in September 1862 after the initial thrust of the war, hence the name.
 A monument (1894) is in the small wayside park on US 212.

 Fort (Joseph) Renville